thfalan/pst-whitepaper/introduction/solution-overview-pst-at-a-glance.md

 * **Accessible Yields:** Opens access to e-commerce profit-sharing yields.

 **In Essence:**\
-Royalty Token captures e-commerce revenue, tokenizes an agreed royalty share for stablecoin dividends, and returns the rest to merchants.
+Liquid Royalty Protocol captures e-commerce revenue, tokenizes an agreed royalty share for stablecoin dividends, and returns the rest to merchants.
 It offers automated growth capital for merchants and real-cash-flow-backed yields for investors.

 ***